 May 7-10, 2026

-Drug discovery has long depended on slow, trial-and-error experimentation.
-Today, computational approaches—including AI and machine learning—are revolutionizing the field by enabling large-scale simulations to inform decision-making.
-These tools allow researchers to explore a vastly expanded set of potential interactions and outcomes at atomistic, DNA, protein, and cellular levels, thereby significantly improving the precision of design drugs for the right cellular and disease context and the right patient.
+Drug discovery has traditionally relied on slow, trial-and-error experimentation, but today, computational approaches—including artificial intelligence (AI) and machine learning (ML)—are revolutionizing the field.
+These technologies enable large-scale molecular simulations and data-driven decision-making, allowing researchers to explore a vastly expanded set of potential interactions and outcomes at the atomistic, genomic, proteomic, and cellular levels.
+This dramatically improves the precision of drug design for specific disease contexts and individualized patient profiles.

-This symposium will unite experts applying computational methods across drug discovery, including compound and protein design, protein structure and interaction prediction, disease modeling, and predictive toxicology.
-Through cross-disciplinary talks, speakers will demonstrate how advanced computation and machine learning are driving hypothesis generation, accelerating therapeutic innovation, and transforming the future of medicine.
+This symposium will bring together leading experts in computational drug discovery, including compound and protein design, protein structure prediction, molecular interaction modeling, disease simulation, and predictive toxicology.
+Through cross-disciplinary presentations, speakers will demonstrate how advanced computational tools and machine learning algorithms are driving hypothesis generation, accelerating therapeutic development, and transforming the future of precision medicine.

 2400x800_2026G1-KSDrugDiscovery26